How to start from Zero and begin your journey to Hero.

 4) USER INTERFACE: The appearance and lay out of your EverQuest window is your 'interface' into the world of EverQuest, thus, a 'User Interface' (aka UI).

-The EverQuest UI is amazingly versatile.
 You can put windows where you want them; resize windows; resize fonts; change fonts; change window shapes; minimize or maximize windows; close or open windows; change your view; hide or show models; hide or show corpses; show full, partial or no names; and on an on.
-I will only go into the basic stuff here.
-The rest you can figure out as you go along.

 Basically, you can... and need to... set up your EverQuest window in a way that suits you, that allows you to play the game in a smoother manner, with less stop and go and faster reactions.
 Once that is done, you can make adjustments as you go along.